 NOTE: Safeguard for Privileged Passwords does not currently manage the options for an authorized key.
-If an imported key has any options configured in the
+If an imported key has any options configured in the authorized keys file on the asset, these options will not be preserved when the key is rotated by Safeguard for Privileged Passwords.

-- authorized keys file on the asset, these options will not be preserved when the key is rotated by Safeguard for Privileged Passwords. - 14.
-Enable Password Request: This check box is selected by default, indicating that password release requests are enabled for this account.
+- 14. Enable Password Request: This check box is selected by default, indicating that password release requests are enabled for this account.
 Clear this option to prevent someone from requesting the password for this account.
 By default, a user can request the password for any account in the scope of the entitlements in which they are an authorized user. - 15.
 Enable Session Request: This check box is selected by default, indicating that session access requests are enabled for this account.
 Clear this option to prevent someone from requesting session access using this account.
 By default, a user can make an access request for any account in the scope of the entitlements in which they are an authorized user. - 16.
 Enable SSH Key Request: This check box is selected by default, indicating that SSH key release requests are enabled for this account.
 Clear this option to prevent someone from requesting the SSH key for this account.
 By default, a user can request the SSH key for any account in the scope of the entitlements in which they are an authorized user. - 17.
+Enable API Key Request: This check box is selected by default, indicating that API key release requests are enabled for this account.
+Clear this option to prevent someone from requesting the API key for this account.
+By default, a user can request the API key for any account in the scope of the entitlements in which they are an authorized user. - 18.
 (For directory accounts only) Available for use across all partitions (Global Access): When selected, any partition can use this account and the password is given to other administrators.
 For example, this account can be used as a dependent account or a service account for other assets.
 Potentially, you may have assets that are running services as the account, and you can update those assets when the service account changes.
 If not selected, partition owners and other partitions will not know the account exists.
-Although archive servers are not bound by partitions, this option must be selected for the directory account for the archive server to be configured with the directory account. - 18.
-Tags: This tab allows you to select tags or add new tags with rules. - 19.
-Click Apply. - 20.
+Although archive servers are not bound by partitions, this option must be selected for the directory account for the archive server to be configured with the directory account.

+- 19. Tags: This tab allows you to select tags or add new tags with rules. - 20.
+Click Apply. - 21.
 Click OK to save the Account Discovery job.